rangle/ngCourse2/handout/modules/lazy-load-di.md

 }
 ```

-We can now modify the `LazyComponent` to use this service with a button to increment the `counter` property.
+We can modify the `LazyComponent` to use this service with a button to increment the `counter` property.

 _app/lazy/lazy.component.ts_